Vitamin B12: Methods for the analysis of vitamin B12 in food

-Several methods have been used to determine the vitamin B12 content in foods including microbiological assays, chemiluminescence assays, polarographic, spectrophotometric and high-performance liquid chromatography processes.
+Several methods have been used to determine the vitamin B12 content in foods including microbiological assays, chemiluminescence assays, polarographic, spectrophotometric, and high-performance liquid chromatography processes.
 The microbiological assay has been the most commonly used assay technique for foods, utilizing certain vitamin B12-requiring microorganisms, such as Lactobacillus delbrueckii subsp. lactis ATCC7830.
 However, it is no longer the reference method due to the high measurement uncertainty of vitamin B12.

 Furthermore, this assay requires overnight incubation and may give false results if any inactive vitamin B12 analogues are present in the foods.
-Currently, radioisotope dilution assay (RIDA) with labelled vitamin B12 and hog IF (pigs) have been used to determine vitamin B12 content in food.
-Previous reports have suggested that the RIDA method is able to detect higher concentrations of vitamin B12 in foods compared to the microbiological assay method.
+Currently, radioisotope dilution assay (RIDA) with labeled vitamin B12 and hog IF (pigs) have been used to determine vitamin B12 content in food.
+Previous reports have suggested that the RIDA method can detect higher concentrations of vitamin B12 in foods compared to the microbiological assay method.

 Biochemistry

 Coenzyme function

 Vitamin B12 functions as a coenzyme, meaning that its presence is required in some enzyme-catalyzed reactions.
 Listed here are the three classes of enzymes that sometimes require B12 to function (in animals):